-Madam Nkrumah also indicated that the referendum although cancelled, has enlightened numerous people on the importance of local governance further added that, this aborted referendum has created enlightenment among Ghanaians
+Madam Nkrumah also indicated that the referendum although cancelled, has enlightened numerous people on the importance of local governance added that the aborted referendum has enlightened Ghanaians.

 “And so, to that extent, I am hoping that we can sustain that conversation and continue to garner that interest of Ghanaians and local governance.”

-Madam Nkrumah also revealed that the Local Government Ministry gave the Commission GHS1million to run all the necessary sensitization programmes.
+Madam Nkrumah also revealed that the Local Government Ministry gave the Commission GH¢1 million to run all the necessary sensitization programmes.